The Ropers

-The Ropers is an American sitcom television series that aired on ABC from March 13, 1979, to May 22, 1980.
+The Ropers is an American sitcom television series that aired on ABC from March 13, 1979, to May 15, 1980.
 It is a spin-off of Three's Company and loosely based on the British sitcom George and Mildred, which was itself a spin-off of Man About the House, on which Three's Company was based.

 It was taped at CBS Television City in the Fairfax District of Los Angeles, where its parent series, Three's Company, was taping at the time, from February to April 1979 (Season 1) and from July 1979 to February 1980 (Season 2).

 Plot

-The series focused on middle-aged couple Stanley (Norman Fell) and Helen Roper (Audra Lindley), who were landlords to Jack, Janet and Chrissy on Three's Company.
+The series focused on couple Stanley (Norman Fell) and Helen Roper (Audra Lindley), who were landlords to Jack, Janet and Chrissy on Three's Company.

-In this spin-off, the Ropers have sold their apartment building in the Three's Company episode "An Anniversary Surprise" (season 3, episode 20) to live in the upmarket community of Cheviot Hills, where the social-climbing Helen struggled to fit in with her neighbors.
-Stanley made little attempt to fit in with the standards of the community, thereby causing Helen much embarrassment.
+In this spin-off, the Ropers have sold their apartment building (in the Three's Company episode "An Anniversary Surprise" [season 3, episode 20]) to live in the upmarket community of Cheviot Hills, where the social-climbing Helen struggles to fit in with her neighbors.
+Stanley makes little attempt to fit in with the standards of the community, thereby causing Helen much embarrassment.

-As was the case during their time on Three's Company, opening credits for The Ropers alternate between Audra Lindley and Norman Fell being credited first.
+As was the case during their time on Three's Company, the opening credits for The Ropers alternate between Audra Lindley and Norman Fell being credited first.